 As of the End of the Reporting Period, the Group has established an internal control system that is compatible with the nature, scale and complexity of the Company's business, and comprehensive management systems covering, among others, accounting, audit, financial management and internal audit, which can reasonably guarantee the legality and compliance of the Company's operation and management, asset security, financial reporting and related information, and improve operational efficiency and effectiveness.
-The Company has established relevant rules including the comprehensive administrative measures for Chinese walls and the insider registration system in accordance with regulatory requirements to strengthen the management of sensitive information and persons with inside information.
+The Company has established relevant rules including the comprehensive administrative measures for Chinese walls and the insider registration system in accordance with regulatory requirements to strengthen the management of sensitive information and persons with inside information, strictly comply with business restrictions and effectively prevent inappropriate use and dissemination of sensitive information.
 In addition, the Group has also established the material information internal reporting and public disclosure systems in accordance with laws and regulations, the listing rules for Shanghai and Hong Kong and the Articles of Association to set out clear responsibilities and procedures for significant information reporting and disclosure, and material mistake accountability system, in order to ensure the information disclosed is true, accurate and complete and that all stakeholders of the Group have equal access to relevant information of the Company in a timely manner.